pingforhelp/BCA/docs/computer-sci/c/mid_imp.md

 - What is a flowchart?
 Explain symbols and draw a flowchart for greatest of three numbers.

 ++*5 Marks Questions*++
--;History of C and its versions.
+- History of C and its versions.
 - Explain formatted and unformatted I/O functions (printf, scanf, gets, puts).
 - Short notes on Keywords, Identifiers, Variables, and Constants.

-# UNIT – II: CONTROL STATEMENTS
+# UNIT-II: CONTROL STATEMENTS

 ++*10 Marks Questions*++
 - Explain decision-making statements in C: if, if-else, else-if ladder, and switch with examples.